successfulcode/successfulcode/README.md

 ### I'm a Javascript Developer from **Lithuania**;

-* 💡 Passionate about technology and problem solution through programming;
+* 💡 Passionate about technologies and problem solution through programming;
-* 👋 Willing to contribute in opensource development projects;
+* 👋 Willing to contribute to opensource development projects;
 * 📣 Open for collaborations in Javascript Stack.

 ***

-⚡  I’m currently working multiple projects using React.js, Vue.js 🛠 Node.js, Express.js ⚡
+⚡  I’m currently working with multiple projects using React.js, Vue.js 🛠 Node.js, Express.js ⚡

 ***